KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free_mobile.md

 **Author:** darth_gil

 **Description:** Thorium charges are used to blow open heavily-fortified rooms, of which there are two in the game.
-There are also two thorium charges in the vanilla game—*however*.
+There are also two thorium charges in the vanilla game--*however*.
 One of them is hidden behind completing a quest and then re-checking a merchant's inventory (which you are never informed has updated), *and* that merchant can die, or the quest can fail in multiple other ways.
 I recommend using this mod, which adds an extra Thorium charge in a logical location, just to save a little bit of hassle.

 **Category & Tier:** Added Content / 2 - Recommended